-For us, there are two main reasons why every business should be using a card reader to take payments from clients.
+For us, there are two main reasons why every small business should be using a card reader to take payments from clients.
 And they are:

 - customers spend up to 100% more when they use a card compared to when they use cash, and

 - that feeling of going into a retail premises, picking out what you want, only to find that there is no card payment machine available.

 Britons now expect to be able to make card payments everywhere they go – even venues which traditionally have always been cash-only like the corner shop, the local café, or the pub.
 Finding the best card machine for your business has never been so important.

 In this article, we’ll examine the most current and available card payment solutions available to UK businesses including:

 - Mobile card machines – a mobile card reader which allows you to take card payment anywhere as long as there is a mobile phone signal

 - Portable card readers – this enable you to take your payment machine across to where the customer is on your premises – most often used in restaurants.